 ← Back to Games

-Quick Summary: Hardest Solitaire Games
+Quick Summary: The Hardest Variants

-1. 💀 #1: 4-Suit Spider Solitaire - 1-5% win rate (BRUTAL)
+1. #1: 4-Suit Spider Solitaire — 5-15% win rate with skilled play

 What Makes a Solitaire Game "Hard"?